scriptingxss/embeddedappsec/4_securing_sensitive_information.md

 * Do not store secrets in an unprotected storage location or external storage including within an EEPROM or flash.
 * **Leverage hardware security when available** (see Hardware-Based Security section below)

-## Hardware-Based Security for Sensitive Data (2025 Best Practices)
+## Hardware-Based Security for Sensitive Data

 Modern embedded devices should leverage hardware security features to protect sensitive information.
 Hardware-based security provides protection even when software is compromised.